 During the year ended December 31, 2016, the Vietnamese Ministry of Finance amended the VAT Law whereby an entity operating in the mineral industry will be entitled to VAT refund if the ratio of its mining costs, (including power and other energy costs) to total production costs is under 51% based on 2015 audited figures.
 The changes to the VAT Law are effective in respect of costs incurred subsequent to July 1, 2016.
 The Company determined that its ratio of mining costs to total production costs for 2015 is higher than the 51% threshold, therefore the Company has not recognized VAT receivables in respect of costs incurred subsequent to July 1, 2016.
-VAT related to costs incurred prior to July 1, 2016 remain recoverable.
-The Company has provided for \$0.3 million of costs incurred and accrued prior to July 1, 2016 but which had not been paid on the basis of a clarification issued by the local tax authority, but not paid prior to July 1, 2016 and will pursue the VAT refund in its negotiations with the tax authority.
+VAT related to costs incurred prior to July 1, 2016 but was paid after July 1, 2016 of \$0.5 million had been written off based on clarification of General Department of Tax.
+However, the Company is still following up with the local tax authority as well as Ministry of Finance for the refund.

-Included in prepayments and advances is the net export tariff receivable of S\$0.6 million which is currently awaiting approval of customs for refund, as the final prices were lower than provisional prices.
+Included in prepayments and advances is the net export tariff receivable of \$0.6 million which is currently awaiting approval of customs for refund, as the final prices were lower than provisional prices.
 The export tariff is calculated and paid in full based on the provisional prices when the nickel concentrate is exported.